GabGerolia/dg-assessment/README.md

 # Developer Assessment Task - Full Stack
 #### by: John Gabriel Gerolia
 A technical assessment given to me on Sep 03, 2025 with a 14days deadline.
 I finished the task around Sep 13, 2025. and integrated the frontend to *Vercel* and backend to *Railway* at Sep 14, 2025.

+At Sep 18, 2025 I was instructed to improve the readability and structure of the code and try to minimize the incomplete functionalities of the software.
+I was given 10 days to finish the task.
+I finished the task at Sep 24, 2025.

+**What are the new things added?**

+ - Backend now follows the **MVC Architecture** (inside the `server` folder).
+ - It now hashing passwords using *bcryptjs*.
+ - Implemented *JWT-based authentication*, enabling secure login sessions and route protection.
+ - Replaced callback chaining with *async/await* for cleaner and more maintainable code.
+ - Centralized API for Backend and Frontend.
+ - Improved readability and maintainability by following coding standards.
+ - Now used docker to containerized the backend for easier deployment.

 In this Assessment I was provided an instruction which stacks to use for the development of the project **(Project Management Tool)**.